 Local experience of the MammaPrint service in routine clinical practice led to the following quotes from opinion leaders in breast cancer:

 “Genomics is now an established and frequently used tool in medical research, and particularly in the oncology field.
 In breast cancer, genomics has led to a better understanding of the biology and to a molecular reclassification of the disease.” – Dr Rika Pienaar, GVI Oncology, Panorama Hospital, Cape Town, South Africa.

-”With the help of MammaPrint one-in-three patients can be saved from chemotherapy.
+”With the help of MammaPrint many early-stage breast cancer patients can safely forego chemotherapy.
 This is a major relief to patients with good prognosis as chemotherapy is the most dreaded part of breast cancer therapy.” – Prof J Apffelstaedt, Faculty of Health Sciences, University of Stellenbosch, Tygerberg, South Africa.

 What are its benefits?

 MammaPrint adds a new quality of data to existing prognostic tools as it gives better insight into the biology of the patient’s breast cancer tumor.
 As the test allows a better distinction to be drawn between high and low-risk patients, it is possible to reduce the number of breast cancer patients who are treated with chemotherapy.
 This means an improvement in the quality of life of breast cancer patients and substantial cost saving.
 It helps clinicians to make the best-informed decisions based on a clear risk assessment for the recurrence of distant metastases in breast cancer patients.